Now is the ultimate time to start a business in India.

 Secondly, at the same time, I got an inquiry from my friend's company regarding building a similar product for their new office.
 So, this came a perfect timing and intuition that I should continue building a product and make it big.

-Keyul started Coursesity, which sells online courses and is making $1,000 revenue/mo.
+Keyul started Coursesity, which sells course search engine and is making $1,000 revenue/mo.

 They started the business with 0 co-founders and has 1 employee.